-- As part of active social media engagement, it is considered good practice to proactively m for public postings about the school. - The school should effectively respond to social media comments made by others according to a defined policy or process.
+- As part of active social media engagement, it is considered good practice to proactively monitor the Internet for public postings about the school. - The school should effectively respond to social media comments made by others according to a defined policy or process.